bodby/weeee/README.md

 # About
 NixOS module for configuring programs using wrappers and symlinks.

-In other words, an inferior and "minimalist" Home Manager.

 ## Features
 - Per-user wrappers and `$HOME` symlinks.
 - Works on my machine.